-The Symantec ApplicationHA agent for Apache HTTP server provides high availability for Apache HTTP server instances.
+The Symantec ApplicationHA agent for Apache HTTP Server provides high availability for Apache HTTP Server instances.

-About installing and removing the ApplicationHA agent for Apache HTTP server removed.
+About installing and removing the ApplicationHA agent for Apache HTTP Server

+When you install or uninstall Symantec ApplicationHA, the ApplicationHA agent for Apache HTTP Server is automatically installed or removed.
+For more information, see the Symantec ApplicationHA Installation and Upgrade Guide.

+When you run the installer or uninstall program that accompanies the quarterly agent pack release of high availability agents from Symantec, the latest version of the Application HA agent for Apache HTTP Server is automatically installed or removed.
 For more information, see the Symantec ApplicationHA Agent Pack Installation Guide.

-When you run the installer or uninstall program that accompanies the quarterly agent pack release of high availability agents from Symantec, the latest version of the ApplicationHA agent for Apache HTTP server is automatically installed or